ONENESS FEST: RULES & REGULATIONS

 Once you have arrived at the Festival, it is highly suggested you remain on-site until the end of your Festival participation.
 Please plan your food and other supply needs accordingly.
 Any exceptions to this rule must be discussed with the gate coordinators before you plan to be off-site.
 For security reasons, the venue gates are locked at night and do not re-open until morning.

-All ONENESS FEST participants must leave the venue site by 8:30pm on Sunday with the exception of VIP ticket holders and volunteers who will need to depart the venue by 10am on Monday morning.
+All ONENESS FEST participants must leave the venue site by 8:30pm on Sunday with the exception of VIP ticket holders and volunteers, who will need to depart the venue by 12pm on Monday.

 Food & Food Vendors